smell-of-curry/bedrock-database/README.md

 ## Getting started:

-First you will need to make a table, you can do this by either adding a key to the `TABLES` object in [tables.ts](src/tables.ts).
+First you will need to make a table, you can do this by either adding a key to the `TABLES` object in [tables.ts](src/tables.ts) or creating a variable assigned to a `Database` instance.
+A Cool thing about this database is that it supports full type safety and you can predefine the types of the keys and values of the database.
-Tables are Type Supported and will return values based on the inputted types.

 ```ts
 import { Database } from "./Database.ts";